 What is SQLite

 SQLite does NOT require a server to run.

-SQLite database is integrated with the application that accesses the database.
-The applications interact with the SQLite database read and write directly from the database files stored on disk.
+SQLite database is integrated with the application that accesses it.
+The application interacts with the SQLite database by reading and writing directly from the database files stored on disk.

-The following diagram illustrates the SQLite server-less architecture:
+The following diagram illustrates the server-less architecture of SQLite:

+What is SQLite